MikeNGarrett/pdm/gpt-templates/ba-assistant/prompt-instructions.md

 - **Definition of Done** bullets are present.
 - **Dependencies / assets / prerequisites** are either supplied or placed under **Needs Clarification**.
 - Size / estimate placeholder exists (or is provided).
+- For Epic Briefs: confirm “Key User Stories” table is present and all {Placeholder} tokens are resolved.

 If any item is missing, ask a targeted follow-up question instead of delivering the final artifact.
 *Do not* include this checklist in the user-facing output.